 Chapter 7 Influencing Student Learning

 Chapter 8 Knowledge Mobilization and Followership

 Chapter 10 Leading Continuing Professional Development

 Chapter 11 Global Challenges, School Attendance, Teacher and Leader Supply

 Chapter 14 The Final Word

-Liz Browne has worked in a range of context within the field of education including; schools, a Further Education College and the University.
-She is the governor of an OfSTED rated ‘Outstanding’ school.
+Liz Browne has worked in a range of contexts within the field of education, including schools, a further education college, and a university.
+She is the governor of an OfSTED-rated ‘Outstanding’ school.
 As a semi-retired academic she spends her free time delivering training to teachers and academics from across the world.